-Dr. David Rankin and Dr. Dev Vibhakar offer a range of procedures designed to refine and rejuvenate a person’s facial features.
-The variety of cosmetic surgery procedures he offers, including facelift surgery, eyelid surgery, rhinoplasty, neck lift, and brow lift, affords his patients the freedom that comes with being able to choose from a number of facial enhancement options.
+Dr. David Rankin, Dr. Dev Vibhakar and Dr. Adam Bauermeister offer a range of procedures designed to refine and rejuvenate a person’s facial features.
+The variety of cosmetic surgery procedures they offer, including facelift surgery, eyelid surgery, rhinoplasty, neck lift, and brow lift, affords patients the freedom that comes with being able to choose from a number of facial enhancement options.

 Also known as a forehead lift, brow lift surgery is designed to correct a drooping forehead and smooth forehead creases that may make a person appear tired or angry.
 Often, a brow lift is performed in conjunction with a facelift to achieve a totally rejuvenated facial appearance.

-Dr. Rankin or Dr. Dev evaluates patients for brow lift surgery at our Jupiter Florida office location.
+Dr. Rankin, Dr. Dev or Dr. Bauermeister evaluate patients for brow lift surgery at our Jupiter Florida office location.
 During the initial consultation, the doctor examines a patient’s skin and facial features to determine what type of procedure best meets his or her unique needs.
 Patients are encouraged to discuss openly what they wish to achieve with brow lift surgery.

 Occasionally, the doctor will recommend another procedure, such as eyelid surgery, that may better meet a patient’s goals.